VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 What I first did was look at the JavaScript file, which is `script.min.js`, since I've already used BugPoC, I knew a little how they write their code, and they didn't minify the ecode much which made it easier to read.

-Instead of showing the code, I'll tell you the things it does, which led me to find the vulnerability, since it's all happening server side.
+Instead of showing the code, I'll tell you the things it does, which led me to find the vulnerability, since it's all happening in the backend.

 When you start typing into the text box, you'll see:
 - Multiple buttons pop up as you type, which are links to share what your wrote to some social media platforms, which didn't feel like a place to perform LFI.  **Not so important**.